ServerSelectorX/Connector-Addons/README.md

 ```

 ## Configuration
-If you need a config create a .yml file in the same directory and with the same name as the java file, for example `ExamplePlaceholders.yml`.
-You'll be able to read the configuration file using the `config` variable.
+If you need a config create a .yml file in the same directory and with the same name as the java file, for example `Hello.yml`.
+You'll be able to read the configuration file using the global `config` variable.
 For this example something like this:
 ```
-# {example} will be replaced with 'custom text' or 'custom text 2'
+# {name} will be replaced with the player name
-on: 'custom text'
-off: 'custom text 2'
+message: 'Bonjour, {name}!'
 ```

 ## Exporting
-1. Make sure is everything saved.
-This guide assumes that your IDE automatically compiles files when saving.
+1. Make sure is everything saved and compiled.
+Most IDEs will automatically compile files when saved.
 2. In the `bin` directory, you should find a `.class` and optionally a `.yml` file.
 Those two files make up your addon.
 3. Drop the two files in the SSX-Connector/addons folder for testing.
 4. Submit a pull request to this repository!